ronny-rentner/UltraDict/README.md

 ## General Concept

-`UltraDict` uses [multiprocessing.shared memeory](https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory) to synchronize dictionary data between multiple processes using the same data.
+`UltraDict` uses [multiprocessing.shared_memory](https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory) to synchronize dictionary data between multiple processes using the same data.

 It does so by using a stream of updates in a shared memory buffer.